-Simultaneously with the completion of this offering, American Capital Strategies, Ltd. will purchase \$50 million of our common stock at the initial public offering price (or 2,500,000 shares) in a private placement, and will own approximately 20.6% of our outstanding common stock upon completion of this offering, or 18.4% assuming the underwriters exercise the over-allotment option in full (which percentages include 750,000 shares of restricted common stock to be issued to American Capital Strategies, Ltd. simultaneously with completion of this offering).
+Simultaneously with the completion of this offering, American Capital Strategies, Ltd., or American Capital, will purchase \$100 million of our common stock at the initial public offering price (or 5,000,000 shares) in a private placement, resulting in its ownership of approximately 28.6% of our outstanding common stock upon completion of this offering (or 25.8% if the underwriters exercise the over-allotment option described below in full).
+American Capital has indicated that it may purchase up to an additional \$50 million of our common stock (or 2,500,000 shares) in the concurrent private placement.
+If American Capital elects to purchase 7,500,000 shares of our common stock in the private placement, it would own approximately 37.5% of our outstanding common stock upon completion of this offering, or 34.3% assuming the underwriters exercise the over-allotment option in full.